IntelliTect/Coalesce/docs/topics/audit-logging.md

 ## Setup

+In this setup process, we're going to add an additional Coalesce Nuget package, define a custom entity to hold our audit logs and any extra properties, install the audit logging extension into our `DbContext`, and add a pre-made interface on the frontend to view our logs.

 ### 1. Add the NuGet package

 Add a reference to the Nuget package `IntelliTect.Coalesce.AuditLogging` to your data project: